Patient Incident Management and Open Disclosure Policy Directive

 A patient incident is any event or circumstance which could have (near miss) or did lead to unintended and/or unnecessary psychological or physical harm to a patient, that occurs during an episode of health care.

 Incident management includes all the activities involved in the reporting, notification or documentation of an incident or near miss; and the review, investigation and analysis of the individual incident or groups of incidents, for the purpose of improving the safety and quality of the health service and the care provided.

 The Patient Incident Management and Open Disclosure Policy Directive describes a standardised system for managing patient incidents and open disclosure.

 The Patient Incident Management toolkit includes resources that have been developed for staff to report, investigate, analyse and take action to prevent recurrence of an incident.

 The Patient Incident Management toolkit will assist staff to implement the policy into practice.

-The SAC matrix assists readers to assign a SAC rating to a patient incident, based on the actual consequence, and the likelihood of a similar incident occurring.
+The SAC matrix assists (PDF 158KB) readers to assign a SAC rating to a patient incident, based on the actual consequence, and the likelihood of a similar incident occurring.
 Additional explanatory information is included.

-This flowchart illustrates the steps in the reporting and management of SAC 1 and 2 rated patient incidents.
+The patient incidents flowchart (PDF 81KB) illustrates the steps in the reporting and management of SAC 1 and 2 rated patient incidents.
 These harmful incidents have additional requirements for notification to senior managers, and may require additional investigation.

 The Safety Learning System is the system SA Health uses for reporting patient incidents and near misses, and for recording and managing the investigation of incidents.